 - Work independently as well as in a team environment

-- Possess strong attention to detail and organizational skills
+- Possess strong attention to detail, analytical, time management, organizational, communication, and interpersonal skills

 - Embody the Institute’s core values of Commitment, Collaboration, Communication, Community and Compassion